 That brings us to the musical component to vocal style:

 Musical Components to Vocal Style

 While genetics are hugely important in determining a person’s vocal style, there are singers that are able to find a unique voice in any genre because they are good musicians.

-You’ll notice that Metal vocal styles are quite different from legit musical theater.
-That’s because these genres have evolved to create some conventions of what works and what doesn’t.
+That’s because these genres have evolved to create some standards for what works and what doesn’t.

 Is the vocal tone clean or dirty?
 Usually they’re dirty.

-So if I can’t successfully imitate someone else’s vocal style, but I know the kind of music I’d like to sing and some of the conventions of the genre, how do I find my own voice?
+So if you can’t successfully imitate someone else’s vocal style, but you know the kind of music you’d like to sing and some of the standards for that genre, all you need to do is find your true voice.

-Here’s one exercise to help you find your own unique voice.
+So here’s one exercise to help you find your own unique voice:

 One Daily Exercise to Find Your Unique Vocal Style